czhang54/Optimization/README.md

   + g++ *.o -o example
   + ./example

-A more comprehensive presentation of recent global optimization algorithms can be found in a technical note contained in the Optimization_Python project
+A more comprehensive presentation of recent global optimization algorithms can be found in a technical note contained in the Optimization_Python project.